MrSkitson/Pong2D-Game/README.md

 # Ping-Pong

  This is the classic ping-pong game .
- You play between computer and system colculate score
+ You play vs computer and system colculate score.
+ Every time when Player or Computer collider ball, ball will be faster